City Park (Budapest): Name

 The area was formerly called Ökör-dűlő, meaning "Oxmeadow".
 The first mention of the name comes from 1241 in the archaic form, Ukurföld.
 In the 18th century, the area was called Ochsenried in German.
 Around 1800 the official name was changed to Batthyány-erdő (Batthyány Forest) after its tenants, the Batthyány family.
-The first trees and planified walkways were established in 1751 and after the public park was created in the first decades of the 19th century the present-day name, Városliget (and its German version, Stadtwäldchen, lit.: "little city forest") was accepted and it became one of the first public parks in the world.
+The first trees and planned walkways were established in 1751 and after the public park was created in the first decades of the 19th century the present-day name, Városliget (and its German version, Stadtwäldchen, lit.: "little city forest") was accepted and it became one of the first public parks in the world.